Self-service basic registration forms let you quickly and simply add signup functionality to your application.

 Open the URL in a new tab, and follow the instructions to register a user.

-The page specified by the "redirect_uri" in the "Registration URL" is the page that your users will be redirected to when they click the "Register" button.
-This can be configured on thetab of the application.
+The page specified by the “redirect_uri” in the “Registration URL” is the page that your users will be redirected to when they click the “Register” button.
+This can be configured on the OAuth tab of the application.
 You can have more than one.